-- The ACE Fitness Ethics Code states “ACE may revoke or otherwise take action with regard to the application or certification of an individual in the case of…” a variety instances including sexual harassment.
+- The ACE Fitness Ethics Code states “ACE may revoke or otherwise take action with regard to the application or certification of an individual in the case of…” variety of instances including sexual harassment.
 See the ACE Exam review

-- ACSM Code of Ethics states “The College, and its members, should safeguard the public and itself against members who are deficient in ethical conduct.”
+- ACSM Code of Ethics states “The College, and its members should safeguard the public and itself against members who are deficient in ethical conduct.”
 See the ACSM Exam review.